Niel518/Chromatic-Block-Encoding/README.md

 - Built-in error checking with file checksum verification

 ## How It Works
-Each 16-byte block is represented as a rectangle with:
+Each 15-byte block is represented as a rectangle with:
-- Width-to-height ratio encoding the first byte
 - Trapezoids and inner rectangle colored to represent data
 - Header and footer blocks for file metadata and verification